hackclubiter/Codathon-WebDev/README.md

 3. [JavaScript by freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/)

 ## About
-Welcome guys to this 7 days of Web - Development ❗❗
+Welcome to this 7 days of Web - Development👋

-It is an initiative for people to learn how to build web applications, irrespective of their current level of expertise.
+It is an initiative for people to learn how to build web applications, irrespective of their current level of expertise. ✌

 The main objective behind this program is to provide you with access to top-notch content at zero cost. ✨

 It'll be a week long intensive and hardcore learning marathon.

 We have designed beginner-friendly lessons covering up HTML, CSS and JavaScript.
 The topics have been distributed over the course of 6 days.

 And then for the last and final day of this event, all the participants will have to submit a project which they must make within that week only.
 No previously prepared project will be accepted.

-Furthermore, there are quizzes to bec onducted at the end of each day to help you sharpen your basics in a fun and riveting way.
+Furthermore, there are quizzes to be conducted at the end of each day to help you sharpen your basics in a fun and riveting way. 💛

-So see you at the end of this week!!
+So see you at the end of this week. 👍

 ## Days-wise plan
 - Day-1 : HTML Part - 1